halfmvsq/entropy/README.md

 * Insight Toolkit, ITK (5.3.0), built with Module_ITKVtkGlue
 * Visualization Toolkit, VTK (9.3.0)

+Note: build Boost (headers only) with `./bootstrap.sh && ./b2 headers`

 More recent versions of ITK and Boost should also work with potentially minor modification to Entropy code.
 Please note that from Boost, only the header-only libraries (none of the compiled libraries) are required.

 The following libraries and dependencies are brought in as Git submodules to the Entropy repository: